Lab director

 Hannah Jones

 I am currently a third year Psychology student with a specific interest in atypical development, especially early invention and supportive measures research for neurological and developmental disorders.
-From my own experiences with autism and other conditions, I’ve leant that language research is vital.
+From my own experiences with autism and other conditions, I’ve learnt that language research is vital.
 Language is not limited to education but also socialising with friends, impacting mental health and the ability to reach out for help.
 I hope in the future to help people as I was once helped.
 In my spare time, I consume every book within my reach and write as much as can, all while being loved by my dogs and drinking excessive amounts of tea.

 Holly Coates McDowall